 There have been lots of talks as well about how much calcium we even absorb from cow’s milk and it’s my understanding it’s not crucial.
 Find ways to boost calcium in other areas of your diet.

-Dairy-Free Swap #1 Milk
+Choosing Dairy-Free Milk

 This is perhaps the biggest and the most obvious swap.
-If you're about to start a dairy-free diet, you're not going to be running out buying a jug of cows milk.
+If you're about to start a dairy-free diet, you're not going to be running out buying a jug of cow's milk.

 But you will probably want some type of milk on hand for breakfast food, smoothies, and baking recipes.